grrr-amsterdam/wordpress-scaffold/README.md

 This will create a new project in the chosen directory.
 It will also initiate an interactive shell where the following things will be done for you:

-- Install root Composer dependencies
-- Install theme Composer dependencies
+- Install Composer dependencies (root and theme)
 - Create and prefill a `.env` file (essentials only)
 - Create a database
 - Install WordPress